yuantj/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

    In the configuration block, specify the cinterop options:

-   * `extraOpts` – to specify the list of options for a Pod library, for example, a `-compiler-option` with specific flags.
+   *  `extraOpts` – to specify the list of options for a Pod library.
+For example, specific flags: `extraOpts = listOf("-compiler-option")`. directives.

-     You can use `extraOpts = listOf("-compiler-option", "-fmodules")` here to consume Objective-C headers with `@import` directives.
    * `packageName` – to specify the package name.
 If you specify this, you can import the library using the package name:
      `import <packageName>`.